arunsadhasivam/AIRepositories/Projects/AgenticAI/flow.md

                instead of add 3 tools to we can delegate entirely to company1 -> which is a composite service it process text, count, html and provide to you.

-    A2A - is something we do bank verification and delegate booking to payment service(payment gateway of bank)
+    A2A - is something like airlines do user verification and delegate booking to payment Gateway and track status if paid or not paid.

 ## Architecture